maddie480/ExtendedVariantMode/README.md

 * **Upside Down**: this flips the game upside down.
 Much like the Mirror Mode variant, but vertically.
 * **Hyperdash Speed**: controls the speed of hyperdashes and "super-wall-jumping" (stacks up with X speed and jump height)

+This has some Troll Variants too (weird ideas that somehow got implemented anyway):
+* **Force Duck on Ground**: Exactly what it says, you have to duck whenever you touch the ground!

 Enabling Extended Variant Mode will add the Variant Mode logo to the Chapter Complete screen.

 Variants are also usable by maps, with the Extended Variants Trigger.
 Check the [README-Mappers.txt](ExtendedVariantMode/README-Mappers.txt) for more details.